dlzou/dlzou.github.io/_posts/2020-09-27-computers-humans.md

 ```

 But what goes on inside (assuming [CPython](https://en.wikipedia.org/wiki/CPython))?
-- A compiler breaks the code down into pieces (bytecode) that are easier for machines to digest
+- A compiler breaks down the code into pieces ([bytecode](https://en.wikipedia.org/wiki/Intermediate_representation)) that are easier for machines to digest
-- Another program called the interpreter runs this bytecode
+- Another program called the interpreter executes this bytecode at runtime
-- The string object `s` is interally converted to a bunch of simpler data types
+- The string object labeled `s` is interally converted to a bunch of simpler data types
 - Different data types have different standards for encoding information in bits
 - Data is stored in memory so that the processor can act on it part by part
 - Addresses keep track of where data is stored in memory